-18 Carriage of lifejackets
+20 Carriage of lifejackets6

-18.1 No person in charge of a recreational vessel may use it unless there are on board at the time of use, and in a readily accessible location, sufficient lifejackets of an appropriate size for each person on board.
+20.1 No person in charge of a recreational vessel may use it unless there are on board at the time of use, and in a readily accessible location, sufficient lifejackets of an appropriate size for each person on board.

-19 Wearing of lifejackets
+21 Wearing of lifejackets

-- 19.1 If instructed to do so by the person in charge of a recreational vessel, every person on board must wear a properly secured lifejacket of an appropriate size to securely fit each person. - 19.2 Every person in charge of a recreational vessel 6 metres or less in length must ensure that while the recreational vessel is making way, each person wears a properly secured lifejacket of an appropriate size that securely fits each person. - 19.3 Every person in charge of a recreational vessel greater than 6 metres in length must ensure that every person on the recreational vessel who is 10 years old and under is wearing a properly secured lifejacket of an appropriate size at all times.
+- 21.1 If instructed to do so by the person in charge of a recreational vessel, every person on board must wear a properly secured lifejacket of an appropriate size to securely fit each person. - 21.2 Every person in charge of a recreational vessel 6 metres or less in length must ensure that while the recreational vessel is making way, each person wears a properly secured lifejacket of an appropriate size that securely fits each person. - 21.3 Every person in charge of a recreational vessel greater than 6 metres in length must ensure that every person on the recreational vessel who is 10 years old and under is wearing a properly secured lifejacket of an appropriate size at all times. - 21.4 Every person in charge of a jet boat that is a recreational vessel must ensure that while the vessel is making way, each person wears a properly secured lifejacket of an appropriate size that securely fits each person.